 We maintain our physical comfort by, for example, moving slightly or adjusting our sitting position.
 We loosen our too-tight clothing or scratch the momentary itch.
 In much the same way we monitor and maintain our social connection.
 With a similar effortlessness we bring our actions and thoughts into harmonious alignment with what fits into the culture.
 Just like our balance orients us to what standing upright feels like in the moment, our conscience orients us to what feeling and acting “upright” are in the moment.

 Belonging is the hidden subtext in group settings and the hidden subtext underlying our mood and thoughts when we’re alone.
-As long as the dynamic is hidden and invisible, we’re shaped like plasticine dough by the pressure to belong, pulled subtly this way and that.
-Facebook is like meaning’s shell game.
+As long as the dynamic is hidden and invisible, we’re shaped like Plasticine dough by the pressure to belong.
+Our sense of meaning is pulled subtly this way and that according to different loyalties.
+Meaning becomes free-floating, unmoored, not tied to our sense of self.

 But when you’re seeing this, and especially if some other tribe members do too, you’re no longer under the influence of the tribe’s hidden rules.
 You’re now, at least partially, in a we-space where the rules can be rewritten.